Masters by Research in Energy and Infrastructure Law: Career Path

 • Environmental Law: This scope covers the legal and regulatory frameworks that govern the protection and conservation of the environment, including laws related to air and water pollution, waste management, and biodiversity conservation.

-• International Energy and Infrastructure Law: This scope covers the legal and regulatory frameworks that govern the international trade and investment in energy and infrastructure sectors, including the laws of cross-border trade, investment and disputes.
+• International Energy and Infrastructure Law: This scope covers the legal and regulatory frameworks that govern international trade and investment in the energy and infrastructure sectors, including the laws of cross-border trade, investment, and disputes.

 Career Path

-• Legal Profession: Graduates of the program may work as lawyers or legal consultants in law firms, government agencies, or private companies, providing legal advice and representation on energy and infrastructure law matters.
+• Legal Profession: Graduates of the program may work as lawyers or consultants in law firms, government agencies, or private companies, providing legal advice and representation on energy and infrastructure law matters.

 • Non-government organizations: Graduates may work in non-government organizations (NGOs) focused on energy and infrastructure issues, such as environmental protection, climate change, or sustainable development.